nesteruk/Tlon/README.md

 * Provide a sensible API over Standard Library/STL.
 * Other lofty goals :)

+For a more lively demonstration, watch [this video](https://www.youtube.com/watch?v=LmRTPweKGmQ).

 The following is an approximate featureset with explanations *why* those features are in there.

 ## Front End